arnaudlh/asrhvmigfactory/README.md

-# Scale migration of VMs using Azure Site Recovery for Hyper-V VMM
+# Scale migration of VMs using Azure Site Recovery for Hyper-V and System Center Virtual Machine Manager

 These scripts help you automate the migration of large number of VMs to Azure using Azure Site Recovery (ASR).
 These scripts can be used to migrate Hyper-V VM to Azure.